Overview & Highlights

 Our valuable investors who can exercise their right to decide on issues affecting the company and its operations at the AGM.

-The Nomination Committee evaluates the Board of Directors’ work and composition (the Board), submits proposals to the AGM regarding the election of the Board, the Chairman of the Board and Auditors, prepares proposals regarding fees paid out to the Board and the Auditors as well as proposals for the Chairman of the AGM.
+The Nomination Committee evaluates the Board of Director’s work and composition, submits proposals to the AGM regarding the election of the Board, the Chairman of the Board and the Auditors, prepares proposals regarding fees paid out to the Board and the Auditors as well as proposals for the Chairman of the AGM.
 Additionally, the Committee prepares proposals for the administration and order of appointment of the Nomination Committee for the AGM.

-The External Auditors examine the Annual Report and financial accounting, the Board’s and CEO’s administration and perform other tasks.
-The External Auditors report their findings to the shareholders in an Auditor’s Report which is presented to the AGM.
-The auditors also report detailed findings at each of the Audit Committee’s ordinary meetings and to the full Board as necessary.
+The External Auditors examine the Annual Report and financial accounting, and the Board’s and CEO’s administration.
+They report their findings to the shareholders in an Auditor’s Report which is presented to the AGM.
+They also address detailed findings at each of the Audit Committee’s meetings and to the full Board as necessary.

 Board of Directors

-The Board of Directors comprises six non-executive directors, all of which are independent of the Company and its management and five are independent of the major shareholders.
-The Chairman of the Board is independent of both the Company and the major shareholders.
-The Board also governs MTG’s Corporate Responsibility.
-The Remuneration Committee appointed by the Board is responsible for issues related to salaries, pension plans, bonus and remuneration programmes, the structure and levels of remuneration at MTG as well as providing advice on long-term incentive schemes, the Guidelines for Remuneration, remuneration programs, the structure and levels of remuneration at MTG as well as the employment terms of senior executives at MTG.
+The Board comprises of six non-executive directors, all of which are independent of the Company and its management and are independent of the major shareholders.
+The Board has the overall responsibility for MTG’s organisation and administration and governs MTG’s Corporate Responsibility.
+The Remuneration Committee appointed by the Board is responsible for issues related to salaries, pension plans, bonus and remuneration programmes, the structure and levels of remuneration at MTG as well as providing advice on long-term incentive schemes and the Guidelines for remuneration applicable to the Chief Executive Officer and Executive Management.

-The Corporate Responsibility Advisory Group (CRAG) was established in 2013 to support the Board of Directors on corporate responsibility topics.
-The Group meets three times a year and consists of two members of the Board of Directors.
-MTG’s President and CEO, one member of the Executive Management team, the Group General Counsel and the Head of Corporate Responsibility report and are part of the CRAG meetings.
-The CRAG has overall responsibility for the Group’s corporate responsibility strategy, agenda and practices, including issues relating to human and labour rights, anti-corruption and environmental performance.
-The group reports their findings to the Board.
+The Corporate Responsibility Advisory Group (CRAG) was established in 2013 to support the Board on corporate responsibility topics.
+The Group was formed to meet three times a year and consisted of two members of the Board.
+MTG’s President and CEO, one member of the Executive Management team, the Group General Counsel and the Head of Corporate Responsibility reported to, and were part of CRAG.
+The CRAG had overall responsibility for the Group’s corporate responsibility strategy, agenda and practices, including issues relating to human and labour rights, anti-corruption and environmental performance.
+The Group reported its findings to the Board.
 However, due to the recent structural changes at MTG and increased importance of corporate responsibility matters, it was decided in September 2018 that the CRAG be dissolved and corporate responsibility issues to be now considered by the full Board.